publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schIII/m__us_usc_t7_s6943.md

     (b) __Functions__

-    If the Secretary establishes the Rural Housing and Community Development Service under subsection (a) of this section, the Secretary is authorized to assign to the Service jurisdiction over the following:
+    If the Secretary establishes the Rural Housing and Community Development Service under subsection (a), the Secretary is authorized to assign to the Service jurisdiction over the following:

         (1) Programs and activities under title V of the Housing Act of 1949 ([42 U.S.C.
 1471][/us/usc/t42/s1471] et seq.).